Create a rule for HTTP or HTTPS traffic

 — subnet in CIDR format or single IP address with mask/32

 .
-If you want to specify several addresses, specify each address in a separate parameter--allowed-cidr
+If you need to specify multiple addresses, specify each address in a separate--allowed-cidr

-— ID of the TLS(SSL)-certificate for HTTPS traffic termination on the balancer.
+— ID of the TLS(SSL)-certificate for terminating HTTPS traffic on the balancer.
 Specify if you selected the protocolTERMINATED_HTTPS

 .
-You can copy it into control panels: from the top menu, press Products → The manager of secrets → tab Certificates → in the menu of the certificate, select Copy UUID.
-Read more about TLS(SSL)-certificates of the load balancer;- optional:
+Can be copied in control panel: in the top menu, click Products → Secrets Manager → tab Certificates → in the menu of the certificate, select Copy UUID.
+More about TLS(SSL)-based load balancer certificates;- optional:

 --default-pool <default_pool>

-.
-If you don't have the right target group, create it; <loadbalancer>
+command .
+If you do not have a suitable target group, create one; <loadbalancer>

-— ID or name of the load balancer.
-You can view the list using the commandopenstack loadbalancer list
+— The ID or name of the load balancer.
+The list can be viewed with the commandopenstack loadbalancer list

 .